WEEE-Open/miso/README.md

                         can be booted from disk storage devices).
 The default value is False.
-  -w, --write-conf      Write current settings to project config --verbose, -v         Specify the verbosity level --iso-path              Specify the (FULL) path where the ISO you want to
+  -w, --write-conf      Write current settings to project config -x EXECUTE, --execute-chroot EXECUTE
-                        customize is stored.
-The default value is '' -x, --execute-chroot  Specify a command (or a script) to execute in the chroot environment.
-Note that an eventual custom script can be executed by placing it in a folder and add it with the --add-folder argument
-  --add-folder          Specify a temporary folder that will be available in the chroot environment's root directory
+                        Specify a command (or a script) to execute in the chroot environment.
+Note that an eventual custom script can be executed by placing it in a folder and add it with the --add-folder argument --add-folder FOLDER   Specify a temporary folder that will be available in the chroot environment's root directory --verbose, -v         Specify the verbosity level --iso-path ISO_PATH   Specify the (FULL) path where the ISO you want to customize is stored.
+The default value is ''

 ```

 Example configuration files are provided.

-<h2>WEEEDebian build</h2>
+## WEEEDebian build

 Checklist: